Vision Therapy for Patients with Learning or Reading Difficulties

 Does your child dislike to read?

 Have you been told that your child has a processing problem?
 The College of Optometrists in Vision Development provides a wealth of information on vision, processing, perception, and learning.

 Vision therapy often eliminates visual problems that interfere with academic achievement.
-Your child may not be able to articulate that the words seem to move on the page when reading.
+Your child may not be able to articulate that the words appear to move on the page when reading.
 Many children do not realize that they are seeing differently.
-Occasional blur or double vision may contribute to losing one’s place while reading, becoming tired while reading, and getting headaches while reading or doing schoolwork.
+Occasional blur or double vision may contribute to losing one’s place while reading, becoming tired, and getting headaches while reading or doing schoolwork.
 Often, these symptoms are mistaken for lack of motivation or inability to concentrate.

-When the causes of the visual problems are addressed with vision therapy, children make remarkable improvements in their academic work.
+When the causes of the visual problems are addressed using vision therapy, children make remarkable improvements in their academic work.

 Vision therapy is not just for children.
 Many college students and adults/ professionals who are having issues with reading (headaches while reading, losing one’s place while reading, difficulty concentrating, slow reading) come to The Solution Center for vision therapy.